tensorbase/tensorbase.github.io/_posts/2021-01-08-eng_rust_tips_1.md

 <p/>
 There are four APIs: __error__, __warning__, __help__ and __note__ on Span for your favors.
 Consult the tracking issue for more[3] .

+In a real engineering, it is easy to provide a in-Rust language direct editing experience to use a external language compilers (e.g. GCC, JavaC) on top of this diagnostics API.

 Great user-friendly proc macro diag experiences!